martzcodes/SmartDSC/README.md

 ### Eventual improvements:

-* Note, the current setup isn't 100% secure using my method.
-I had to "hack" SmartThings HubAction and pass the alarm commands and verification "password" by placing them in the header.
-Couldn't figure out how to get anything in the body to show up.
-Pretty sure it's not encrypted too.
-Odds of someone knowing to sniff for your password in the header and do all this are very low.
+* Note, the current setup isn't 100% secure using my method.  ~~I had to "hack" SmartThings HubAction and pass the alarm commands and verification "password" by placing them in the header.
+Couldn't figure out how to get anything in the body to show up.~~  *Pretty sure it's not encrypted too.(?)*  Odds of someone knowing to sniff for your password and do all this are very low.
 If they're that determined to break into your house, it's going to happen anyways.